Vai al contenuto principale

 Course objectives

-The aim of the Integrated Course is to provide the pathophysiological and clinical bases for the diagnosis and therapy (including pharmacological aspects of the drugs employed) of the most common diseases related to emergency medicine and surgery.
+The course aims to provide pathophysiological and clinical bases for the early identification, diagnosis and treatment (including pharmacological therapies applied) of the most important diseases and syndromes related to emergency medicine and surgery, including acute dysfunction of the respiratory, cardiovascular and gastrointestinal system, shock, sepsis, trauma, and alterations of acid-base equilibrium.

 Oggetto: